gchq/stroom-docs/content/en/releases/v07.10/new-features.md

 * Plan B shards are now queryable as a data source to discover stored data and information.
 * Writes can now be synchronised if needed to ensure data presence before query.
 This option impacts data processing performance.

+## Improved Dashboard Context

+Dashboards now maintain a global context that is available to all dashboard components.
+The context keeps track of the selection state of each component plus dashboard parameters and time range setting.
+Context changes can be handled by certain components such as queries and tables by adding selection handlers.
+Handlers allow components to respond to context changes, e.g. by filtering a table based on a selection in another table.

+## Annotation Changes

+Annotations have been improved in 7.10 and more improvements will be available in 7.11.

+For 7.10 the following changes have been made:
+* The annotation edit presenter has been improved so that the layout is clearer.
+* Annotations now have fine-grained permissions for visibility and edit.
+* Creating annotations can now be performed on multiple events just by selecting the events and clicking the annotate button.
+* Users can define custom annotation states.
+* Custom labels and collections can defined and added to annotations.
+* All states and labels have visibility permissions.
+* An annotations screen is now available for easier annotation browsing.
+* Annotations can now have retention periods.